RRFayad/node-ztm/README.md

     - To sign in and give permissions
   - We were redirected to Medium's api/callback/authenticate
     - In the params, Medium gets the toen the needs to complete the flow

+### Implementing Google OAuth in our application

+- Setup Application in Google
+  - Create OAuth Client ID
+  - Attention to the URIs

+### Authentication Endpoints With Middleware

+- When checking auth, we should use a middleware before the restricted endpoints

+- Also, we planned our routes first (google sign in, google callback and logout (which is not Google specific))